-We are living in radical times.
+You are living in radical times.
 The battles being waged against God and His law are hot and often.
 The force of the mainstream, which was impeded for a time in the nation into which you were born, has breached the dam.
-There are tumultuous times ahead for those now floating comfortably in the backwaters.
+There are tumultuous times ahead for those in the currents.
 But if you will be found in Christ, while you will not be spared trials and hardships, if you will cling to him you will find your feet always planted on the solid rock that cannot be swept away by the raging torrents.

 Dear children, we don’t know how strongly our feet are planted until the floods come.
 But I pray that that your feet, and our, your parent’s, feet will be planted firmly.
 I pray it often that God would fix us fast to His Son in order that we would not be swept away.
 All around us it is happening.
 Everyday news comes of some church, or man of the church, who has lost his footing and has been swept away.
 So as the scriptures point out…